ToxicFrog/doom-mods/gzap/doc/new-wads.md

 they won't be saved and the tuning journal will be unusable!
 This will result in a batch of `AP-REGION` messages at the end of the tuning journal.
 You must manually move them to the start of the tuning journal before publishing it.

+As with individual locations, you can define alternate access rules for a region by duplicating its entry in the tuning file and listing different rules for the duplicate.

 ## Publishing your logic